Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 • smoke equipment.

-The cabin, which housed seven crew members, was made of an armored seven-millimeter sheet.
-World War II torpedo boats, especially Komsomolets, distinguished themselves in the spring battles of 1945, when Soviet troops approached Berlin.
+The cabin, which accommodated seven crew members, was made of seven-millimeter armored sheet.
+Torpedo boats of World War II, especially Komsomolets, distinguished themselves in the spring battles of 1945, when Soviet troops were approaching Berlin.

 The Soviet Union was the only major maritime country that built ships of this type.
-Other powers switched to the creation of keel boats.
-During the calm, the speed of the red-lined vessels was significantly higher than that of the keel ones, with a wave of 3-4 points - on the contrary.
-In addition, keeled boats could carry more powerful weapons.
+Other powers moved on to create keelboats.
+During calm conditions, the speed of the red boats was significantly higher than the keel ships; with waves of 3-4 points, it was the other way around.
+In addition, boats with a keel could carry more powerful weapons on board.

 Mistakes made by engineer Tupolev

-The float of a seaplane was taken as a basis in torpedo boats (Tupolev's project).
-Its top, which affected the strength of the device, was used by the designer on the boat.
-The upper deck of the vessel was replaced by a convex and steeply curved surface.
-It was impossible for a person to stay on deck even when the boat was at rest.
-When the ship was moving, it was completely impossible for the crew to leave the cockpit, everything that was on it was thrown off the surface.
-In wartime, when it was necessary to transport troops on the G-5, the servicemen were put into the gutters that the torpedo tubes have.
-Despite the good buoyancy of the vessel, it is impossible to transport any cargo on it, since there is no place to place it.
+The torpedo boats (Tupolev's project) were based on a seaplane float.
+Its top, which influenced the strength of the device, was used by the designer on the boat.
+The upper deck of the ship was replaced by a convex and steeply curved surface.
+It was impossible for a person, even when the boat was at rest, to stay on the deck.
+When the ship was moving, it was completely impossible for the crew to leave the cabin; everything that was on it was thrown off the surface.
+In wartime, when it was necessary to transport troops on the G-5, military personnel were seated in the chutes that are available at the torpedo tubes.
+Despite the good buoyancy of the vessel, it is impossible to transport any cargo on it, since there is no space to place it.
 The design of the torpedo tube, which was borrowed from the British, was unsuccessful.
-The lowest ship speed at which torpedoes were fired is 17 knots.
-At rest and at a lower speed, a salvo of a torpedo was impossible, since it would hit the boat.
+The lowest speed of the ship at which torpedoes were fired was 17 knots.
+At rest and at a lower speed, a salvo of torpedoes was impossible, since it would hit the boat.

-During the First World War, in order to fight the British monitors in Flanders, the German fleet had to think about creating new means of fighting the enemy.
-They found a way out, and in 1917, in the month of April, the first small one was built, having torpedo armament.
-The length of the wooden hull was a little over 11 m.
+During the First World War, in order to fight British monitors in Flanders, the German fleet had to think about creating new means of fighting the enemy.
+A solution was found, and in 1917, in the month of April, the first small one was built, torpedo armament.
+The length of the wooden hull was slightly more than 11 m.
 The ship was propelled by two carburetor engines, which overheated already at a speed of 17 knots.
-When it was increased to 24 knots, strong splashes appeared.
-One 350 mm torpedo tube was installed in the bow, shots could be fired at a speed of no more than 24 knots, otherwise the boat hit the torpedo.
-Despite the shortcomings, the German torpedo ships entered mass production.
+When it increased to 24 knots, strong splashes appeared.
+One 350 mm torpedo tube was installed in the bow; shots could be fired at a speed of no more than 24 knots, otherwise the boat would hit the torpedo.
+Despite the shortcomings, German torpedo ships entered mass production.

-All ships had a wooden hull, the speed reached 30 knots in a wave of three points.
-The crew consisted of seven people, on board there was one 450 mm torpedo tube and a machine gun with a rifle caliber.
-By the time the armistice was signed, there were 21 boats in the Kaiser fleet.
+All ships had a wooden hull, the speed reached 30 knots at a wave of three points.
+The crew consisted of seven people; on board there was one 450 mm torpedo tube and a machine gun of a rifle caliber.
+At the time the armistice was signed, the Kaiser's fleet included 21 boats.

 German torpedo boats of World War II

-Even before the outbreak of World War II, the naval leadership of Germany set a course for the production of combat boats with torpedoes.
+Even before the start of World War II, the German naval leadership set a course for the production of combat boats with torpedoes.
 Requirements were developed for their shape, equipment and maneuverability.
 By 1945, it was decided to build 75 ships.

-Boats with a hundred-ton carrying capacity and improved seaworthiness were built in 1940.
-Warships were designated starting with "S38".
+The boats, which have a hundred-ton carrying capacity and improved seaworthiness, were built in 1940.
+Combat ships were designated starting with "S38".
 It was the main weapon of the German fleet in the war.
 The armament of the boats was as follows:

 • two torpedo tubes with two to four missiles;